 5. Remove or disguise labels that identify something as being from a dollar store.
 You don’t need to be ashamed that you shopped at the dollar store, but you don’t want to be obvious about it, either.
 If a price tag is printed directly onto a package label, use a sticker to cover it.

 I’ve encountered labels on the bottom of glass items that the manufactures must have used super glue to attach.
 Soaking the bottom of such items in hot water helps to loosen them.
 Never soak the entire item or you may ruin it.
 If there is sticky residue still left, a product called Goo Gone will remove it.
 Just be sure to wash the surface of the item well after using Goo Gone, ’cause, while it’s great stuff, it’s rather smelly, too.

 6. Show your gift off to best effect.
 I discovered that things like white votive candle holders sparkle against shiny red material.
 I found a package of three napkins at the dollar store, used one to line the box and folded the other two to insert between the candle holders to keep them from bumping together.

 Use invisible tape to discreetly secure items to each other and hold them in place on a tray.
 Dollar stores sell the printed or clear basket wrap that will complete your gift.

 7. If you want your gifts to look classy, avoid giving small, single items.
 Instead of one mug, give a set of four matching mugs.
 Instead of one votive candle holder, give a set of three and throw in some scented votive candles.
-You’ve still only spent four dollars and your gift will look more substantial.
+You’ve still only spent a minimum amount and your gift will look more substantial.